Favourited 1824 times

 Teaching experience is greatly appreciated but if you are new to teaching, don't worry, a good standard of written and spoken English, and enthusiasm and a commitment to help the kids are more important.
 There is a resident volunteer English teacher who can give you advice and guidance.
 However, we do need our volunteers to have a 'can do' attitude and to be willing to take charge of their class immediately.
 All volunteers must be adaptable, as numbers of students, and volunteers, fluctuate throughout the year.

 Lessons can include role-playing, singing songs, conversation and other ideas you have., depending on the English level of the students and the size of the class.
 There is a curriculum for each level, and a monthly lesson plan for volunteers to follow.
-We ask each teacher to keep a record of what they've taught, and how the lesson was received by the students, every day in the appropriate level's log book so that we can monitor each student's progress.
+We do not play games in class.
+Teachers keep a record of what they've taught, and how the lesson was received by the students, every day in the appropriate level's log book so that we can monitor each student's progress.